SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/index.md

 * `/api/v1/Contact/123/Projects`
 * `/api/v1/Contact/123/Sales`

-These lists are archives that you can filter and sort using OData operations.
+These lists are archives that you can filter and sort using OData queries.

 ## Lists